Vishwakbalaji/Data_Science/Flight Ticket Price Prediction/Readme.md

 * __Lasso Regression__

-* __K Neighbors Regressor__

 * __Decision Tree Regressor__

 * __Random Forest Regressor__

-* __XGB Regressor__

 ## Performace Metric
-- Since it is an regression problem we will use Root Mean Squared error (RMSE) and R-squared as regression metric.
+- Since it is an regression problem we will use Root Mean Squared error (RMSE) and Adj.R-squared as regression metric.

-## Final Output : XGB Regressor gave the ouput of RMSE: 0.133 and R-SQUARED: 0.93.
+## Final Output : Random Forest Regressor gave the ouput of RMSE: 0.148 and Adj.R-SQUARED: 0.91.
 This gives the highest value of all the other Regressor Model.

 ### The Dataset has been provided in the repository!!!